ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

 ```
 {: codeblock}

-Note that for the SELECT command to work, you must pass the {{site.data.keyword.cos_full_notm}} identifiers as one of the standard {{site.data.keyword.sqlquery_short}} aliases, in this example, we have used `ALIAS NAME`.
+Note that for the SELECT command to work, you must pass the {{site.data.keyword.cos_full_notm}} identifiers as one of the standard {{site.data.keyword.sqlquery_short}} aliases, in this example, we have used `us-south`.
 If you do not pass the expected ones, you might see the following error: `Configuration parse exception: Access KEY is empty.
 Please provide valid access key`.